Strengthening co-production and co-creating change with Social Pedagogy

 Themes

-• Central tenets of Human Learning Systems and its potential to support co-production
+- Central tenets of co-production theories and their potential to support co-design

-• Introduction to the HLS learning cycle and how this can support co-designing experiments in co-production and change
+- Introduction to the idea of learning from failure and how this can support co-designing experiments in co-production and change

 The course is designed to connect capability, motivation and opportunity by giving you time to explore an area of your practice that you’re determined to change, plan a micro-intervention – a small thing you’ll do to develop co-production – and commit to your peers that you’ll come back at the final session having tried this out.